 There are two ways to do the hike.
 You can carry everything in a big bag of your own or your guide will carry your camp gear and you just carry a smaller daypack with a camera, rain jacket, water, and accessories.

-If you carry your own large backpack the guides recommend to carry no more than 10-12kg or you will really struggle with the 96km and the 6000m of incline throughout the week.
+If you carry your own large backpack the guides recommend carrying no more than 10-12kg or you will really struggle with the 96km and the 6000m of incline throughout the week.
 Therefore a 60l backpack will be sufficient.

 I carried a daypack with my camera gear.
 The one I used on this trip was a Wandrd 31L PRVKE.
 It’s good for organizing your gear.
 It struggled a bit in the heavy rain even with the rain cover so I put everything inside plastic bags inside the bag.
 Overall it did a good job for me but you need a strong back and shoulders to deal with it as it isn’t a hiking bag specifically.
 A 30L is a good size or if you don’t have cameras you could go even less.